Data Exchange with Windows, macOS and Linux

 Data exchange with macOS

 A TOS/Windows compatible memory card with 4 partitions on a Mac.
-Like with TOS and Windows all partitions are accessible.
+As with TOS and Windows, all partitions are usable.

 Data Exchange with Linux